 All drugs may cause side effects.
 However, many people have no side effects or only have minor side effects.
 Call your doctor or get medical help if any of these side effects or any other side effects bother you or do not go away:

-- Skin reactions are common with this drug.
+- Skin irritation is common with this drug.
 This includes burning, redness, scaling, stinging, or dry skin.
-Tell your doctor if you have a skin reaction.
-You may need to use this drug less often or stop using it for a time.
+Call your doctor right away if you have skin irritation that is severe, bothers you, or does not go away.

 These are not all of the side effects that may occur.
 If you have questions about side effects, call your doctor.
 Call your doctor for medical advice about side effects.